martindurant/IRAF/README.md

 with setimpars to <image>.pars

 When psf first runs, you will need to chose psf stars by hand, as many as possible.
-Choose using <A>, and then examine the radial/surface/contour plot, <A> to accept, <D> to reject.
+Choose using A, and then examine the radial/surface/contour plot, A to accept, D to reject.
-You will need to press <w> when done, then <q> to quit.
+You will need to press W when done, then Q to quit.
 To add new stars to the starlist, mark them with <space> when phot runs.
 To delete psf stars, run emacs or somesuch and delete them by hand.
-Press <q> in the image window to quit any or the imexam instances.
+Press Q in the image window to quit any or the imexam instances.

 raxyconv, xyrarun - convert between x/y coordinates and ra/dec for an image with WCS.
 -----------------